-If you have started a new charity in Northern Ireland and you would like to apply to HMRC for charitable tax status, you will need to successfully register as a charity with the Commission first.
-Please follow the first steps outlined below to provide your details to the Commission to be called forward to apply for registration.
+If your organisation meets these criteria and has not already been registered please follow the first steps outlined below to provide your details to the Commission to be called forward for to apply for registration.

-If you are a charity already operating in Northern Ireland and would like to find out more about registration, you can check if you are on one of the Commission’s registration lists and the next steps you should follow, as approriate to your organisation, here.
+If you are a charity already operating in Northern Ireland you should check if you are on one of the Commission’s combined list and follow the steps outlined here.

 If you have started a new charity which has exclusively charitable purposes, is governed by the law of Northern Ireland and has control and direction over its governance and resources, please complete the Commission’s online Expression of intent form.